Back to Blog

 Education requirements: Brokers complete 120-180 hours of advanced coursework covering brokerage management, trust accounting, legal compliance, and business operations.

 Business setup: Brokers must establish a business entity, obtain errors & omissions insurance, and set up client trust accounts.
+In firms with multiple brokers, one designated principal broker (or managing broker) oversees all operations and bears ultimate legal responsibility.

 Renewal: Broker licenses renew every 2-4 years with continuing education (often 30-40 hours) and annual regulatory filings.